 Foster parents in your area

-The ultimate goal of foster care is to reunite children with their biological parents.
+The goal of foster care is to reunite children with their biological parents.
 For this reason, biological parents often form relationships with the families caring for their children.
 When you make a point to encourage foster families in their walk with Christ, you are also making connections to share the gospel and love of Jesus with the biological parents.

 "I cannot thank Kingdom Workers enough for how much help you have been through the holidays."